sheyijojo/Docker_CERT/1-Docker-engine/8-publishing-ports.md

 ## for user to access
 use the docker host ip and map the docker container ip to a free port in the docker host

-## map port 80 of the local host to 5000 of the container
+## map port 5000 of the container to the port 80 on the host
+## Expose port 5000 from the container to port 80 on thehost machine
 docker run -p 80:5000 webapp

 ##if the ip of the docker host is 192.168.1.5:80